microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraFederationProperty.md

 ## PARAMETERS

 ### -DomainName
-The domain name for which the properties from both the Active Directory Federation Services 2.0 server and Microsoft Online are displayed.
+The domain name for which the properties from both the Microsoft Entra ID Federation Services 2.0 server and Microsoft Online are displayed.

 ```yaml
 Type: String